klei22/GitGather/README.md

 # If omitted, Git Gather uses `git rev-parse --show-toplevel`.
 path = /abs/or/tilde/expanded/path

-# The branch Git Gather will fast-forward pull from origin.
+# Branch and remote Git Gather will fast-forward pull from.
-# Defaults to "master" if missing or empty.
+# Defaults: branch="master", remote="origin".
 branch = main
+remote = origin

 # Optional nested repo to mirror between remotes after a pull.
 # `path` is relative to the repo root; omit this section to skip mirroring.